Build a CLI with Node.js: Commander vs yargs vs oclif

 }

-// src/commands/deploy.ts — oclif command
+// src/commands/deploy.ts — oclif deploy command with args

 import { Command, Flags, Args } from '@oclif/core';